Not Just a Number: Communication Major Anne Evans on Why WPU

 “He’s just helped me so much to grow as a creative and as a person.
 And I feel the same way about the majority of professors I’ve had at WPU.”

 Anne has had a camera in her hand since she was 12 years old when she started photographing her brother’s swim meets to fight boredom.
-Ever since then, she’s wanted to pursue creative work, which led her to the communications major.
+Ever since then, she’s wanted to pursue creative work, which led her to the communication major.

 “The communications degree at WPU offers a lot of things, because half of us are on the creative side and half of us are on the PR and news side,” Anne said.
 “It’s a really diverse group of people.”